csun/ellipsis_keyboard/firmware/readme.md

 To build the firmware, run `make ellipsis:default`, then use the Teensy flashing thing to flash.

 If more people build Ellipses, it would be good to merge this with the QMK master.

+The .hex file in here is a build of my default layout if you want to just flash that.